Aurél Stromfeld: Before World War I

-During WW I
+During World War I

 After the Sarajevo assassination, he was sent to the Balkans with Captain Wachtel to study the sites of the Second Balkan War.
 On 23 July, after the Monarchy's unacceptable ultimatum, they were received in Bulgaria by the same military attaché who had received Stromfeld six years earlier, and they inquired about Bulgaria's military preparedness.
 The attaché then transmitted the order to return home by the shortest route, which would have meant traveling through Serbia, but they did not dare to take this risk and instead returned through Romania, arriving a day late.

 Stromfeld was assigned to the XIII Corps in Zagreb, where he was responsible for organizing logistics.
 He performed this task excellently, and supplies never faltered despite the poor road conditions in Serbia.
 At great cost, they managed to capture the transportation hub of Valjevo and Belgrade, but the Serbian counterattack forced them back behind the Sava River, and Stromfeld was tasked with evacuating the Serbian capital.
 He succeeded in this, and in addition to the orderly withdrawal, he also saved a significant amount of war material, earning him a reputation as a withdrawal expert in the army leadership.

 During the 1916 Brusilov Offensive, he again applied the tactic of slow withdrawal, preserving the combat capability of his troops instead of resorting to desperate resistance.
 After this, his corps was redirected to the Eastern Front, but its staff was left behind during the rail transport, so he had to command the corps alone for two weeks, during which time the corps achieved significant results in the subsequent offensive.
 The leadership of the unit was taken over by Imre Hadfy, who requested Stromfeld as his chief of staff.
 With this appointment, he was also promoted to lieutenant colonel.